Galvanized, Zinc Plated, Stainless Steel & Expansion Zinc Plated Wedge Anchors

 A wedge anchor is a type of expansion anchor that’s typically used to permanently anchor steel directly to solid concrete.
-Wedge anchors are actually a fastener assembly, which is comprised of a threaded rod that ends with a clip.
+These anchors are actually a fastener assembly, which is comprised of a threaded rod that ends with a clip.
 This clip creates a secure installation and makes them particularly easy to identify compared to other anchors and fasteners.

 Wedge anchors also include a nut and washer that are included as part of the total assembly.
-Wedge anchors are sometimes referred to as expansion anchors, expansion bolts, or concrete anchors.
+They are sometimes referred to as expansion anchors, expansion bolts, or concrete anchors.
 They are also sometimes called Trubolts, Kwik Bolts, Power Studs, and Wedge Bolts, however these names are specific to individual wedge anchor manufacturers.

 Available Wedge Anchor Materials And Choosing Them